OpenDiS/OpenDiS/doc/tutorials/binary_junction/binary_junction_by_python.md

 G.all_nodes_tags()
 ```
 Each node is labeled by a tag, which is a tuple of two integers, (domainID, index).
 This is following the convention of ParaDiS.
 In this example, the domainID equals 0 for all nodes.
-The output of the above command is,
+The output of the above command is
 ```python
 dict_keys([(0, 0), (0, 2), (0, 3), (0, 4), (0, 5), (0, 1), (0, 6), (0, 7), (0, 8), (0, 9), (0, 10), (0, 12), (0, 14), (0, 15), (0, 18), (0, 19), (0, 21), (0, 22), (0, 23), (0, 25), (0, 26), (0, 27), (0, 28), (0, 29), (0, 31), (0, 33), (0, 24), (0, 30), (0, 20)])
 ```